skupperproject/skupper-website/input/start/index.md

 <nav class="toc">
   <a href="#prerequisites">Prerequisites</a>
-  <a href="#step-1-install-the-skupper-command-in-your-environment">Step 1: Install the Skupper command in your environment</a>
+  <a href="#step-1-install-the-skupper-command-line-tool-in-your-environment">Step 1: Install the Skupper command-line tool in your environment</a>
   <a href="#step-2-configure-access-to-multiple-namespaces">Step 2: Configure access to multiple namespaces</a>
-  <a href="#step-3-install-skupper-in-each-namespace">Step 3: Install Skupper in each namespace</a>
+  <a href="#step-3-install-the-skupper-resources-in-each-namespace">Step 3: Install the Skupper resources in each namespace</a>
   <a href="#step-4-connect-your-namespaces">Step 4: Connect your namespaces</a>
   <a href="#step-5-expose-your-services">Step 5: Expose your services</a>
   <a href="#the-condensed-version">The condensed version</a>